Xorifelse/simplegame/README.md

 ## Section 4 - Bonus: Show me what you got

-- Write `displayStats` function that writes your hero's name, health, weapontype, weapon damage to the page.
-Call it at the end of your script

 - Create a form that allow users to change the name of their hero.

 - Call `displayStats` when some data of the hero has change to update the page.